Thomas Zampach

-Thomas Zampach (born December 27, 1969 in Frankfurt am Main) is a German former footballer who became a coach.
+Thomas Zampach (born December 27, 1969) is a German former footballer who became a coach.
 He is currently kicker for the Frankfurt Galaxy.

 Soccer career

 He made his debut on the professional league level in the 2.
 Bundesliga for 1.
-FSV Mainz 05 on August 13, 1991 when he came on as a substitute in the 70th minute in a game against FC Rot-Weiß Erfurt.
+FSV Mainz 05 on August 13, 1991, when he came on as a substitute in the 70th minute in a game against FC Rot-Weiß Erfurt.

-American Football career
+American football career

 From 2013 to 2015 he was the kicker of the Frankfurt Universe in the German Football League 2.
-On March 13, 2022 the Frankfurt Galaxy of the European League of Football signed him to their roster, making him the oldest player in the league to this date with 52.
+On March 13, 2022, the Frankfurt Galaxy of the European League of Football signed him to their roster, making him the oldest player in the league to this date with 52.